open/close all folders

 - Finding a shiny Pokémon.

-- So someone finally managed to find and more importantly, catch a shiny Chansey in Fire Red and Leaf Green's Safari Zone.
+- On an added note, someone managed to find and more importantly, catch a shiny Chansey in Fire Red and Leaf Green's Safari Zone.

 - Real Life example: Ray Rizzo, an American Pokémon video game player who won the Pokémon Video Game World Championships (in the Master Divisionnote ) three years straight.
 This guy is such a freakin' juggernaut in the competitive Pokémon video gaming space.